Charitable Activities

 The Charitable Fund makes regular donations to The Solicitors’ Benevolent Association, the Lord Mayor’s Appeal, the Mansion House Scholarship Fund, the Sheriffs’ & Recorder’s Fund, Royal British Legion, the Company’s affiliated Cadet Unit and the Tower of London Choral Foundation.

-Join us for our Celebration of Impact and hear how the charities have benefitted from their grants.
+Join us for the next Celebration of Impact on 30 September 2026 and hear how the charities have benefitted from their grants.
+(Members can book here.)

-All members of the Company are encouraged to make regular donations to the Company’s Charitable Fund either by way of a standing order or on-line through https://www.cafonline.org/ All qualifying donations attract GiftAid.
+Supporting our philanthropic commitments is expected of all members of the Company.
+We encourage members to the Company’s Charitable Fund either by way of a standing order or on-line through https://cafdonate.cafonline.org/1334 All qualifying donations attract GiftAid.
+The recommendation is for donations to be equal to, or in excess of, the membership fees.
 Members are also encouraged to consider leaving a donation in their Will.

-The Charitable Fund is managed by the Charities Committee, chaired by Past Master Alexandra Marks.
+The Charitable Fund is managed by the Charities Committee, chaired by Court Assistant Peter King.
 The Committee meets regularly to consider ways of promoting the Fund to the members and to look at grant applications and projects to support.

 The Social Welfare Solicitors Qualification Fund (SWSQF) is a collaborative initiative established by the City of London Law Society (CLLS), BARBRI, and Young Legal Aid Lawyers (YLAL) to support aspiring solicitors dedicated to social welfare law.
 The fund provides financial assistance for the Solicitors Qualifying Exam (SQE) preparation courses and assessments, aiming to enhance access to justice and diversify the legal profession by enabling practitioners to serve disadvantaged communities.